Frequently Asked Questions About Course Evaluations

 Yes, co-instructors have access to course evaluation reports.
 If you have difficulty logging into or navigating the Course Evaluations website, please contact Evan Widney (Evan.Widney@duke.edu) for assistance.

-How do I compare my course data with those of other faculty?
+As an instructor, how do I compare my course data with those of other faculty?

 Use the following link and scroll to Instructor report: Department Comparisons to learn about how to view aggregate data in Tableau for the departmental “home” of your course as well as the academic departments with which the course is crosslist: What instructors see in Tableau